What services do you provide?

 Do you raise animals for sale?

-We are a custom processor, butcher, and educator only…and sell a small supply of wholesale pork shares on the side.
-If you’re interested check out our Pork Share page and email firstname.lastname@example.org to ask to be put on the wait list.
-(Available locally only)
+We are a custom processor, butcher, and educator only…and sell a small number of wholesale pork shares on the side.
+If you’re interested check out our Pork Share page and email firstname.lastname@example.org to ask to be put on the waitlist.
+(Available locally to Oklahoma only)

 Can I buy offal (organs), bones for stock, unusual cuts, or blood from you?